fintanmm/opengrep-nvim/README.md

 }
 ```

 If you prefer zero-config, the plugin also initializes with sensible defaults on load.
+Add `cmd = { 'OGrep', 'OpengrepQf' }` in your `lazy.nvim` spec so commands are available before the plugin is loaded.

 ## Usage